gfx0/Java-Thymeleaf-Voting-System/README.md

-# Java
+# A voting system made with Java & Thymeleaf & Spring

-This place contains some of my Java code.
+You can vote on some topics with a neat bootstrap UI in this app.

 The VotingSystem is a spring/security/mongodb/h2db backend with user/admin login combined with a thymeleaf & bootstrap front end.